-In their sophomore, junior or senior year, students must take two semesters of Christian Ministry Practicum (LEAD 3000/3100), a fullyear requirement for all traditional undergraduate students except for ministry, worship, and nursing majors.
-Fall semester is a prerequisite to spring semester.
+In their first three semesters, students must take one semester of Service Seminar (LEAD 2000), a graduation requirement for all traditional undergraduate students.
 This course has three components.
 The first component is a student ministry field experience in which students choose an off-campus ministry site in a church, a para-church organization, or an outreach-oriented organization.
-This ministry will be approved by the Ministry Practicum instructor and/or the director of spiritual formation.
+This ministry will be approved by the Service Seminar instructor and/or the Campus Pastor.
 The second component is a mentoring relationship provided by the place of service.
 The mentor and the student are required to meet on a bi-monthly basis.
-The third component is class time, which consists of three class sessions per semester.
-Topics discussed include the role of service in the life of a Christian.
+The third component is class time.
+Topics discussed include the role of service in the life of a Christian, Simpson University's continued dedication to service, and tools to make the most of every service opportunity.